Cleanup And Inspection Of Illegal Drug Labs

 Training is held at a location within the Indiana Government Center complex starting at 8 a.m.
 Following the sessions, there is an opportunity to take the examination for those seeking to become qualified.
 Those wanting to take the examination should be thoroughly familiar with 318 IAC 1 prior to attending the training.
 Participants will be tested over health and safety issues, as well as sampling and lab analysis procedures taught during the class.

-To register for the training, complete the online Student Registration for Illegal Drug Lab Cleanup Training.
+To register for either training, complete the Student Registration for Illegal Drug Lab Cleanup Training form and attach it to an email to the Drug Lab Cleanup Program.
 Registrations not completed 10 business days in advance of a training date will not be accepted.
 The size of the classes are limited due to occupancy limits; therefore, it is suggested that you register as early as possible.
-Due to the high demand for the class, participants are asked to notify the Drug Lab Cleanup Program Director as soon as possible if they are unable to attend the class for which they registered.
+Due to the high demand for the class, participants are asked to notify the Drug Lab Cleanup Program as soon as possible if they are unable to attend the class for which they registered.

 Links to external resources are provided as a public service and do not imply endorsement by the agency.